scorpiosixnine/smalls/README.md

 This is not very sophisticated, and doesn't account for things like matching tops & bottoms, or picking appropriate underwear for profession, economic status, etc. All of these considerations are things I'd like to improve, but... you've got to start somewhere.

+### How To Add Armour

+Make sure that the armour you want to add is in your inventory.

+Open up the Smalls / Add Item panel in MCM.

+Tick the items you want to add, then dismiss MCM (or switch away from the Smalls panel).

+Smalls has to guess which lists to add the item to, based on the slot positions it's marked for, and whether it has meshes set for male, female or both.
+This information isn't always reliable, so sometimes underwear will be added to the wrong lists.
+You can fix this yourself by removing the armour from some lists.

+### How To Remove Armour

+Open up the Smalls / Existing Items panel in MCM.

+Un-tick the items you want to remove, then dismiss MCM (or switch away from the Smalls panel).

 ## Dependencies

 - SkyUI (for the configuration menu)